Gevalia: Coffees and teas

 As of February 2007, Gevalia offered more than 40 different coffees and teas, according to Gevalia.com.
 The majority of these coffees are Arabica blends, using beans from Kenya, Guatemala, Colombia, and Costa Rica.
 Gevalia Kaffe is composed of up to six different varieties of these Arabica beans, as well as Brazilian beans, and those are having attention.
 Gevalia discontinued sales of tea in 2015.

 Gevalia coffee in the North American market is roasted, ground (except for its whole bean variety), and packaged by Kraft in North America instead of being imported from Sweden.

 Controversies

-In 2005, Kraft was sued by Hypertouch, an ISP, for spamming its Gevalia coffee brand.
+In 2005, Kraft was sued by Hypertouch, an Internet service provider (ISP), for spamming its Gevalia coffee brand.
 Kraft was accused of sending multiple waves of junk advertisement to the ISP's customers, the action brought under the CAN-SPAM Act of 2003 act.
 The parties resolved their dispute by mutual agreement and the litigation has been dismissed.

-On 9 February 2012, the T discs used in Gevalia, Maxwell House and Nabob brand espresso were recalled from the market following the potential of second degree burn hazard.
+On 9 February 2012, the T-discs used in Gevalia, Maxwell House and Nabob brand espresso were recalled from the market following the potential of second degree burn hazard.

 Gevalia has faced criticism for working conditions in Brazil, highlighted in reports by Swedwatch in 2005 and 2010.